-01. Did the traffic analysis incorporate all projects contained in the current version of the fiscally constrained RTP which are within the study area or along major transportation corridors connecting the study area with adjacent jurisdictions? igigigigiggle YES (provide the regional plan referenced and the page number of the traffic study where relevant projects are identified) The traffic analysis includes Appendix F of project fact sheets in the network study area and a chart of programmed projects as identified in the Atlanta Region's Plan on Page 29 of the traffic analysis.
+01. Did the traffic analysis incorporate all projects contained in the current version of the fiscally constrained RTP which are within the study area or along major transportation corridors connecting the study area with adjacent jurisdictions?
+YES (provide the regional plan referenced and the page number of the traffic study where relevant projects are identified) The traffic analysis includes planned and programmed transportation improvement projects identified in the local and regional transportation plan on page 11.
 NO (provide comments below) REGIONAL NETWORKS 02.
 Will the development site be directly served by any roadways identified as Regional Thoroughfares?
 A Regional Thoroughfare is a major transportation corridor that serves multiple ways of traveling, including walking, bicycling, driving, and riding transit.
 It connects people and goods to important places in metropolitan Atlanta.
 A Regional Thoroughfare's operations should be managed through application of special traffic control strategies and suitable land development guidelines in order to maintain travel efficiency, reliability, and safety for all users.
 In light of the special function that Regional Thoroughfares serve in supporting cross-regional and interjurisdictional mobility and access, the network receives priority consideration for infrastructure investment in the Metro Atlanta region.
-Any access points between the development and a Regional Thoroughfare, combined with the development's on-site circulation patterns, must be designed with the goal of preserving the highest possible level of capacity and safety for all users of the roadway. ⊠ NO YES (identify the roadways and existing/proposed access points) The development proposes one full movement access point on 16th Street, one right in/right out on 17th Street and one left in/left out on Spring Street.
-These streets are no identified as regional thoroughfares.
+Any access points between the development and a Regional Thoroughfare, combined with the development's on-site circulation patterns, must be designed with the goal of preserving the highest possible level of capacity and safety for all users of the roadway.
+NO YES (identify the roadways and existing/proposed access points) The development proposes three access points to the development; one on 12th Street, one on 13th Street and one right in/right out on Juniper Street.